siteslave/mydatepicker-th/README.md

 ### locale
 A two-letter ISO 639-1 language code can be provided as shorthand for several of the options listed above.
-Currently supported languages: ja.
+Currently supported languages: en, fr, ja and fi.

 ### selDate
 Provide the initially chosen date that will display both in the text input field